OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) The maximum length of label sequences during training (default: null).
   maximum_labels_length: 70

-  # (optional) The width of the length buckets to select batch candidates from (default: 5).
+  # (optional) The width of the length buckets to select batch candidates from.
-  bucket_width: 5
+  # A smaller value means less padding and increased efficiency. (default: 1).
+  length_bucket_width: 1

   # (optional) The number of elements from which to sample during shuffling (default: 500000).
   # Set 0 or null to disable shuffling, -1 to match the number of training examples.